kanglieyong/protobuf/README.txt

 some features of this library will not work correctly on your system.
 Proceed at your own risk.

-Just make but or install, we can run "make all".
+Just make but not install, we can run "make all".
   $ make all

 "make install" may require superuser privileges.